 This condition is sometimes so extreme that the patient may look as far away from an object as it is possible to see it, and yet see it just as well as when looking directly at it.
 In one case it had gone so far that the patient could see only with the edge of the retina on the nasal side.
 In other words, she could not see her fingers in front of her face, but could see them if held at the outer side of her eye.
-She had only a slight error of refraction, showing that while every error of refraction is accompanied by eccentric fixation, the strain which causes the one condition is different from that which produces the other.
+She had only a slight error of refraction. showing that while every error of refraction is accompanied by eccentric fixation, the strain which causes the one condition is different from that which produces the other.
 The patient had been examined by specialists in this country and Europe, who attributed her blindness to disease of the optic nerve or brain; but the fact that vision was restored by relaxation demonstrated that the condition had been due simply to mental strain.

 Eccentric fixation, even in its lesser degrees, is so unnatural that great discomfort, or even pain, can be produced in a few seconds by trying to see every part of an area three or four inches in extent at twenty feet, or even less, or an area of an inch or less at the near-point, equally well at one time, while at the same time the retinoscope will demonstrate that an error of refraction has been produced.
-This strain, when it is habitual, leads to all sorts of abnormal conditions and is, in fact, at the bottom of most eye troubles, both functional and organic.
+This strain, when it is habitual. leads to all sorts of abnormal conditions and is, in fact, at the bottom of most eye troubles, both functional and organic.
 The discomfort and pain may be absent, however, in the chronic condition, and it is an encouraging symptom when the patient begins to experience them.

 When the eye possesses central fixation it not only possesses perfect sight, but it is perfectly at rest and can be used indefinitely without fatigue.
 It is open and quiet; no nervous movements are observable; and when it regards a point at the distance the visual axes are parallel.
 In other words, there are no muscular insufficiencies.
 This fact is not generally known.
-The text-books state that muscular insufficiencies occur in eyes having normal sight, but I have never seen such a case.
-The muscles of the face and of the whole body are also at rest, and when the condition is habitual there are no wrinkles or dark circles around the eyes.
+The textbooks state that muscular insufficiencies occur in eves having normal sight, but I have never seen such a case.
+The muscles of the face and of the whole body are also at rest, and when the condition is habitual there are no wrinkles or dark circles around the eves.

 In most cases of eccentric fixation, on the contrary, the eye quickly tires, and its appearance, with that of the face, is expressive of effort or strain.
-The ophthalmoscope reyeals that the eyeball moves at irregular intervals, from side to side, vertically or in other directions.
-These movements are often so extensive as to be manifest by ordinary inspection, and are sometimes sufficiently marked to resemble nystagmus.
-Nervous movements of the eyelids may also be noted, either by ordinary inspection, or by lightly touching the lid of one eye while the other regards an object either at the near-point or the distance.
-The visual axes are never parallel, and the deviation from the normal of the eye.
-2 A condition in which there is a conspicuous and more or less rhythmic movement of the eyeball from side to side.
+The ophthalmoscope1 reveals that the eyeball moves at irregular intervals, from side to side, vertically or in other directions.
+These movements are often so extensive as to be manifest by ordinary inspection, and are sometimes sufficiently marked to resemble nystagmus.2 Nervous movements of the eyelids may also be noted, either by ordinary inspection, or by lightly touching the lid of one eye while the other regards an object either at the near-point or the distance.
+The visual axes are never parallel, and the deviation from the normal may become so marked as to constitute the condition of squint.
+Redness of the conjunctiva and of the margins of the lids, wrinkles around the eyes, dark circles beneath them and tearing are other symptoms of eccentric fixation.

-A shorter movement can be noted when the observer watches the optic nerve with the ophthalmoscope than when he views merely the exterior of the eye.
+1A shorter movement can be noted when the observer watches the optic nerve with the ophthalmoscope than when he views merely the exterior of the eye.